kjantzer/bui/util/onix/README.md

 The onix object nests each subset of data (component) as another instance of the onix class.
 This allows for chaining of data.

-The data can be retrieved with short or standard tag names.
-For values that are coded, the code or value can be used.
+The data can be retrieved with short or standard tag names (case insensitive).
+For components with coded values, the code or label can be used.

 ```js
 let product = onix.get('product.0')